 - Now word on the street is that apparently his ancestor got to investigate alongside Sherlock Holmes while studying in Victorian London.
 People aren't sure this is true or not because it was said Watson was an 8-year-old girl in those events.
 The lawyer has yet to comment on his ancestor's adventures.

-- As it turns out, Iris Watson, the aforementioned 8-year-old-girl, was the daughter of John Watson.
+- As it turns out, Iris Watson, the aforementioned 8-year-old-girl, was the daughter of John Watson, or as it turns out she believed herself to be Watson's daughter.
 Not only that, the adventure of Phoenix's ancestor began with being accused of John Watson's murder.